mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 Units of mercenaries in this era knew how to make the most of the industrialising culture, using their leverage of being hired to do what the expanding militaries can.
-A mercenary unit that was well- equipped and could take care of its own weapons and ammunition could sell their services to the highest bidder.
+A mercenary unit that was well-equipped and could take care of its own weapons and ammunition could sell their services to the highest bidder.

 #### MILITARY FRONTIER FORT